docarray/docarray/docs/advanced/document-store/benchmark.md

 ## Benchmark result

 The following chart and table summarize the result.
-The smaller the values, the better (except for `Recall@10`).
+The chart depicts Recall@10 (the fraction of true nearest neighbors found, on average over all queries) against QPS (find by vecotr queries per second).
+The smaller the time values and the more upper-right in the chart, the better.

 ## Charts